 What is an abdominoplasty (tummy tuck)?

 Quite simply stated, an abdominoplasty contours the abdomen.
 The treatment includes muscle tightening and removal of excess skin.
-There is a large range of techniques that constitute an abdominoplasty to meet the needs of a diverse population, including women who have recently given birth, men and women who have sustained significant weight loss, and those who suffer from abdominal scarring and weakness from prior surgeries.
+There is a large range of techniques that constitute our Maryland abdominoplasty to meet the needs of a diverse population, including women who have recently given birth, men and women who have sustained significant weight loss, and those who suffer from abdominal scarring and weakness from prior surgeries.
 The tummy tuck incision is thin and may be hidden under bathing suits and underwear.
 The objective of any abdominoplasty is a smoother, fitter torso and the increased self-confidence that goes along with it.

 Who is a good candidate for an abdominoplasty?